Coronavirus in the United States: What We Could Learn from Other Countries

 Controlling a virus means not just testing but also tracing any and all who have been in contact with a positive case.
 This requires a huge amount of manpower, which is why Germany trained “containment scouts” to help its effort.
 Vietnam was a star in its effort, tracing contacts of contacts of contacts and more.
 Positive folks were isolated or quarantined.
 Successful countries also relied on smartphone apps and GPS data to track contacts.

 The United States has stumbled in its contact tracing, hampered partly by limited resources, says Dr. Sostman.
 And, let’s face it, certain strategies (like tracking people with technology) aren’t going to be popular or even possible in a country that safeguards privacy.
 The Association of State and Territorial Health Officials, though, has outlined a plan for how it could be accomplished.
 It includes using three tiers of contact tracers: lay community workers, professional “disease investigator specialists,” and health care providers or other medical professionals.
+Learn how contact tracing helped curb Covid-19 in this city.

 “Generally speaking, Europe and a lot of the Asian countries that have gotten good control of their pandemics implemented around the same time similar lockdown containment approaches,” says Brandon Guthrie, PhD, assistant professor of global health and epidemiology at the University of Washington School of Public Health in Seattle.
 And they did it “with higher intensity and a higher sort of uniform adherence,” he adds.